Examples of non-K\"{a}hler Calabi-Yau 3-folds with arbitrarily large $b_2$: Introduction

 First, we prepare an SNC variety $X_0(a)=X_1 \cup X_2$, where $X_1$ is the blow-up of $\bP^1 \times \bP^1 \times \bP^1$ along some curves $f_1, \ldots, f_{a}, C$ and $X_2:=\bP^1 \times \bP^1 \times \bP^1$.
 The curves $f_1, \ldots, f_{a}$ are distinct smooth fibers of an elliptic fibration $S \rightarrow \bP^1$ on a very general $(2,2,2)$-hypersurface $S$ induced by the 1st projection.
 We glue $X_1$ and $X_2$ along $S$ and its strict transform to construct $X_0(a)$.
 Since $S$ is an anticanonical member, we have $\omega_{X_0(a)} \simeq \cO_{X_0(a)}$.
 In order to make $X_0(a)$ ``$d$-semistable'', we need to blow-up $f_1, \ldots , f_{a}$ and some curve $C$.
 The point is that we glue after twisting by a certain automorphism of $S$ of infinite order.
 Because of this, the number of blow-up centers for $X_1$ can be arbitrarily large.

-Thus we obtain $X_0(a)$ which satisfies the hypothesis of Theorem \ref{thm:kawamata-namikawa} (\cite[Theorem 4.2]{MR1296351}) and can deform $X_0(a)$ to a Calabi-Yau $3$-fold $X(a)$ which turns out to be non-K\"{a}hler.
+Thus we obtain $X_0(a)$ which satisfies the hypothesis of Theorem \ref{thm:kawamata-namikawa} \cite[Theorem 4.2]{MR1296351} and can deform $X_0(a)$ to a Calabi-Yau $3$-fold $X(a)$ which turns out to be non-K\"{a}hler.
 This $X(a)$ is the example in Theorem \ref{thm:mainintroduction}.
-One small point is that we can apply the smoothing result even when the SNC variety itself is not projective but the irreducible components are K\"{a}hler.
+Note that we can apply the smoothing result even when the SNC variety itself is not projective but the irreducible components are K\"{a}hler.
 (See Remark \ref{rem:kawamata-namikawa})

-We can check that $X_0(a)$ and $X(a)$ are both non-K\"{a}hler if we twist by a non-trivial automorphism of $S$ (Proposition \ref{prop:nonprojective}.
+We check that $X_0(a)$ and $X(a)$ are both non-K\"{a}hler if we twist by a non-trivial automorphism of $S$ (Proposition \ref{prop:nonprojective}.
 See also Remark \ref{rem:classC}).
 We use Lemma \ref{lem:biglinebundle} which states that, under some conditions, an SNC variety which is a degeneration of a projective Calabi-Yau manifold admits a big line bundle whose restriction to each irreducible component still has a non-zero section.
-Moreover, we can show that the algebraic dimension of $X$ is $1$ (Proposition \ref{prop:algdimX1}).

-We can also compute the topological Euler number of $X$ (Claim \ref{claim:Eulernumber}) and check that $X$ is simply connected (Proposition \ref{prop:simplyconnected}). $X$ also satisfies the symmetry of Hodge numbers and has unobstructed deformations (Remark \ref{rem:HodgeSymmetry}).
+Moreover, we show that the algebraic dimension of $X$ is $1$ (Proposition \ref{prop:algdimX1}).
+We also compute the topological Euler number of $X$ (Claim \ref{claim:Eulernumber}) and check that $X$ is simply connected (Proposition \ref{prop:simplyconnected}).